-Justification The Mayor's 2018 Safeguarded Wharves Review recommended the relocation of the safeguarded wharf from this site to an area further north, within SIL.
-The removal of the safeguarding from this site is also supported by the Core Strategy.
+Justification The Mayor's 2018 Safeguarded Wharves Review proposed the removal of the safeguarding from Tunnel Glucose Wharf and safeguarding of Tunnel Wharf which is immediately north of the site and within SIL.
+The SoS endorsed the Mayor's recommendation and the safeguarding was removed in 2020.
 This releases the site for mixed used development to support the objectives of the Peninsula West SDL.
-Site Context The site is mainly used for open storage and surface level car parking.
+Site Context The site is mainly used for open storage and surface level car parking, with some industrial buildings.
 There has not been an operational wharf on the site for a number of years.
-The site is bounded on the west by the Thames, and on the north and east by industrial uses within the SIL.
+The site is bounded on the west by the Thames, and on the north and east by industrial uses within the SIL, comprising a mix of yard space and low/mid-rise industrial sheds.
 The safeguarded Victoria Deep Water Terminal and Brenntag facility are both located within the SIL to the north of the site.
-To the south is the permitted but not yet started Enderby Place development, allocated as site GPI, a residential-led development with a cluster of three tall buildings of 24, 27 and 32 storeys set back from the riverfront and intended to landmark the cruise liner terminal.
-Further south are the Enderby Wharf development of seven linear blocks ranging in height up to 11 storeys and Telegraph Works with mid-rise blocks and a single tall building of 18 storeys.
+Tunnel Wharf, proposed for safeguarding in the Mayor's 2018 Safeguarded Wharves Review, is immediately to the north of the site.
+To the south is the permitted but not yet constructed Enderby Place development, allocated as site GPI, a residential-led development with a cluster of three tall buildings set back from the riverfront and intended to landmark the cruise liner terminal.
+Further south are the constructed developments at Enderby Wharf, of seven linear blocks ranging in height up to 11 storeys, and Telegraph Works with mid-rise blocks and a single tall building of 18 storeys.
 Access to the site is currently provided through the SIL from the busy A102 Blackwall Tunnel Southern Approach.
-The site has a low PTAL, with the nearest station (North Greenwich) approximately one mile walking distance away.
+The site has a very low PTAL, with the nearest station (North Greenwich) approximately one mile walking distance away.
 The Thames Path runs along the western edge of the site.
-Site Requirements • Proposals submitted prior to a decision by the Secretary of State regarding the Mayor's recommendation to relocate the safeguarded wharf to the north of the site must be accompanied by an S106 agreement that secures the provision of an operational wharf at the location proposed by the 2018 Safeguarded Wharves Review. • Delivery of improvements to flood defences and other requirements of the TE2100 Plan, including a 16m safeguarded zone free of development along the Thames to enable potential new or realigned flood defences.
-Provision of a significant quantum of flexible B1 workspace • Provision of appropriate D1 community facilities to meet the needs of residents, including nursery provision. • Direct, legible pedestrian and cycle connections through the site and connecting to the residential neighbourhoods to the south of the site.
-Substantial public transport improvements, including river bus services if feasible.
+Site Requirements Delivery of improvements to flood defences and other requirements of the TE2100 Plan, including a 16m safeguarded zone free of development along the Thames to enable potential new or realigned flood defences.
+Retention and intensification of B-use industrial floorspace, including appropriate provision of yard space and accompanied by design mitigation in residential components to ensure unfettered operation of industrial occupiers.
+Provision of appropriate social infrastructure to meet the needs of new residents, including nursery provision and a primary school if required.
+Direct, legible pedestrian and cycle connections through the site and connecting to the residential neighbourhoods to the south of the site.
+Provision of river bus services through a financial contribution to pier provision suitable for Thames Clipper at Enderby Place (site GPI).